FirelyTeam/firely-docs-firely-server/features_and_tools/realworldtesting.rst

     |> group()
     |> sum()

-The `{bucket}` placeholder is special, since it is used to inject bucket value from configuration.
+The `{bucket}` placeholder is special, since it is used to inject the bucket value from the appsettings.
 So it is advised to use it with that in mind.
 All the placeholder parameters are replaced if:

-1. Library resource defines parameters with the same names as a placeholder name(text in between opening and closing curly braces).
+#.
+The Library resource defines parameters with the same names as a placeholder name (text in between opening and closing curly braces)
-2. $realworldtesting request supplies those parameters.
+#. $realworldtesting request supplies those parameters

 .. note::
    There are some restrictions for the parameter values that can be injected.
-   Currently `'`, `"`, `|`,  `>`,  `(`,  `)`, are not allowed symbols, and the $realworldtesting operation request will return 400(BadRequest) if any of those symbols are present.
+   Currently `'`, `"`, `|`,  `>`,  `(`,  `)`, are not allowed symbols, and the $realworldtesting operation request will return HTTP 400 (BadRequest) if any of those symbols are present.